MBilalQureshi/hangman/README.md

 # Hangman
 Hangman is a classic game that was actually introduced in 1894 called Birds, Beasts, and Fishes.
-At that time it lacks the image of the hangman which was later introduced in 1902.
+At that time, it lacks the image of the hangman which was later introduced in 1902.

 This is a mind and logic game.
-This game can be easy but very challenging at the same time but in anycase it helps the players to learn new words and add new set of vocablury they can use in their daily life routine.
-The player has 7 tries and after that the hangman gets hunged.
+This game can be easy but very challenging at the same time but in any case it helps the players to learn new words and add new set of vocabulary they can use in their daily life routine.
+The player has 7 tries and after that the hangman gets well hanged.
 For users learning purpose the word will be shown after last try.

 Click [here](https://hangman-frenzy-4d545907a764.herokuapp.com/) to see the live website.

 ![Hangman website mockup](/documentation/readme_img/p3-mockup.png)

 ## How to play
- 1. The computer thinks of a word and show dashes in length eqaul to that of a word.
+ 1. The computer thinks of a word and show dashes in length equal to that of a word.
  2. The player than guesses a character.
- 3. One of the dash is replaced by actual character if it exists in computer word.
+ 3. One of the dash is replaced by actual character if it exists inside the word that computer had thought.
  4. Player cannot select the character that was selected previously.
  5. If the character is invalid, it puts hangman to near death situation by 1.
 Hangman has only 7 lives.
- 6. If all words are found,S the players is being congratulated.
+ 6. If all words are found. the players is being congratulated.
- 7. If player fails to find all words, hangman dies but the player will be show what the actual word was.
+ 7. If player fails to find all words, hangman dies but the player will be show what the actual word was for learning purpose.

 ## User stories
 - I can understand the purpose of this game.